How to use the Joby Smart Stabilizer App

 This function is a good way of zooming in to and out of a scene without having to touch the phone and making a wobbly video.

-walk away zoom in to, this creates a ‘Hitchcock’ Vertigo effect where the main object of the frame appears to remain the same size whilst the background changes.
+Also you can be creative and zoom the opposite way to which you moving.
+If you are walking towards a certain point then try zooming out whilst moving closer and when you walk away zoom in to, this creates a ‘Hitchcock’ Vertigo effect where the main object of the frame appears to remain the same size whilst the background changes.

 Charging the Phone from the Gimbal